ayyouboulidi/init_react_project/README.md

 **_P.S : You can clone this repos for a basic project with routers._**

+Here is the link of this example [App](https://start-react-project.herokuapp.com/)

 This will be organized as following:

 - [Requirements](#requirements)